eliagroup/TopRAO/docs/usage.md

 # Usage

-After building the shaded jar, run TopRAO from the command line.
+After building the shaded jar (see [Quickstart](quickstart.md)), here is how to TopRAO from the command line.

 ## Run Open RAO redispatch computation